 Note: This post contains affiliate links.
 This means that if you choose to make purchases using these links, it won’t cost you any extra money, but it will earn me a small commission: every little bit helps to keep this site up and running—I am very thankful for your support.
 (You can check out my full disclosure here)

 Let me clarify right from the get-go: I am not a web designer, computer geek, graphic designer, coding expert, etc., etc. This is simply the set of steps that I followed to start a food blog at flippedoutfood.com.
 It may not be right for you.
 It’s not comprehensive.
 And I am sure that there are others out there who do a much better job of explaining the process than I do (in fact, you’ll see my links to some of those bloggers below!).

 This post is tailored to brand-new bloggers who are starting a food blog using WordPress as their website development platform.
 I have used Wix before (that will get a post all by itself because Wix isn’t a good fit for food bloggers, IMO).
 However, WordPress is by far the most user-friendly platform I’ve used.

 1. Hosting and Domain

 The first step to starting a food blog is to create your site’s very own corner of the interwebs.
 To create this cyber real estate, you’ll first need a hosting company.
-I use Bluehost (affiliate) for my web hosting.
+I initially used Bluehost for my web hosting.
 Their affordable plans start at $3.95/month, with unlimited web hosting at $5.95/month.
 Until you know whether your blog is going to fly or flop, I suggest using the least expensive plan.
 It’s easy to upgrade later.
 Bluehost is incredibly user-friendly, allowing you to install WordPress with one click.
 This great series of step-by-step tutorials shows you how.

 (There are, of course, numerous other hosting companies like GoDaddy, HostGator, and eHost, but I haven’t used them personally or known anyone who does.)